karstenw/Cactus-opml-Outliner/README.md

 ## Latest changes ##

-Cactus now honors the expansion state of opml files when reading.
+Cactus now reads and saves the expansion state of opml files.

 A bug in the RSS generation that ommited the channel description has been corrected.